 Above provisions have been made against demands raised by various authorities.
 All these cases are under litigation and are pending with various authorities; expected timing of resulting outflow of economic benefits cannot be specified.
-Amount deposited under protest against these provisions are shown under other assets (refer note 8)
+Amount deposited under protest against these provisions are shown under other assets (refer note 7)

-Notes to consolidated financial statements for the year ended March 31, 2022 e) Movement of provision for site restoration expenses during the period as required by Ind AS 37
+Notes to consolidated financial statements for the year ended March 31, 2023

-March 31, 2022 March 31, 2021 Opening provision (refer note 15) 1,091.38 1,091.38 Add: Provision made during the year/ period - - Less: Provision utilised during the year/ period Closing provision 1,091.38 1,091.38
+March 31, 2023 March 31, 2022

+Opening provision (refer note 15) 1,091.38 1,091.38

+Add: Provision made during the year - -

+Less: Provision utilised during the year - -

+Closing provision 1,091.38 1,091.38